NolanThompson/secret-leak-detector/README.md

     ```dotenv
     SLACK_TOKEN=your_slack_bot_token
     SIGNING_SECRET=your_slack_signing_secret
-    CHATGPT_KEY=your_openai_api_key
     ```

 2. Set up a Slack app in your workspace and obtain the bot token and signing secret.

-3. Obtain an OpenAI API key with access to the GPT-4 model.

 ## License